Adriana Lima thanks crowd at final Victoria's Secret show

 The show will be broadcast Dec.
 2 on ABC and in 190 countries around the world.

-The Strokes, Shawn Mendes, The Chainsmokers, Rita Ora, Bebe Rexha, Kelsea Ballerini and Halsey performed on the runway at a downtown Manhattan venue as 60 models strutted, including sisters Bella and Gigi Hadid, Kendall Jenner and Winnie Harlow.
+The Struts, Shawn Mendes, The Chainsmokers, Rita Ora, Bebe Rexha, Kelsea Ballerini and Halsey performed on the runway at a downtown Manhattan venue as 60 models walked, including sisters Bella and Gigi Hadid, Kendall Jenner and Winnie Harlow.

 Ora briefly walked hand-in-hand with one of the angels during her performance and a stage hand later fetched a piece of her gold jewelry that fell to the runway.
-Mendes was dressed in black and slung his acoustic guitar on his back as he sang while Gigi Hadid managed a huge parachute-like set of floral wings that caught the air like a massive windsock.
-He sang "Lost in Japan."
+Mendes was dressed in black and slung his acoustic guitar on his back as he sang "Lost in Japan" while Gigi Hadid managed a huge parachute-shaped set of floral wings that caught the air like a massive windsock.

 Jenner took to the runway in a black and silver bikini look and a set of stiff black feathers adorned with glitzy stars.
 For another round on the catwalk, she donned a tiny plaid kilt skirt with a mismatched plaid train and bra as she smiled.
 Harlow, a newcomer to the show, walked in sparkly silver with pink feather adornment.